safelyx/safelyx-cli/README.md

 It has a command per API endpoint.

 Download the binary from [the releases page](https://github.com/safelyx/safelyx-cli/releases) that's appropriate for your platform and architecture.
-Make sure the file is executable and is in your `PATH`.
+Make sure the file is executable and is in your `PATH` (on macOS, you may also need to run `chmod +x safelyx && xattr -dr com.apple.quarantine safelyx` because the binary is not code signed).

 ```bash
 safelyx check https://example.com